Azure Model Router

 Choose Azure AI Foundry

-Copy Model Name from Azure Portal
+Copy Deployment Name from Azure Portal

 Switch to Azure AI Foundry and copy your model router deployment name.

-Configure API Base and Key
+Step 3: Configure API Base and Key

 Copy the endpoint URL and API key from Azure portal.